algao1/crumbs/dbs/keg/README.md

 # KegDB

-KegDB is a simple no-dependency disk-based key-value store (under 1K LOC) based on [Bitcask](https://riak.com/assets/bitcask-intro.pdf) that is, *gasp*, **blazingly fast**.
+KegDB is a simple no-dependency disk-based key-value store (under 1K LOC) based on [Bitcask](https://riak.com/assets/bitcask-intro.pdf) that is, *gasp*, not **blazingly fast**.
 It is meant purely as an educational project to learn more about how databases work.

 Currently, it supports the following operations: